 NEXT PAGE

 Is it easier to get away with a crime on a cruise ship?
 Actually, it might be.
 Maritime laws are murky and jurisdictions overlap.
-These ships are in harbor at the U.S. Virgin Islands.
+These ships are in the harbor of the U.S. Virgin Islands.
 See more pictures of paradise.

 Donald Nausbaum/Photographer's Choice/Getty Images